Virginia Military Sexual Assault Attorney

 At COWA, they report on “Lambs to the Slaughter: The Hofstra False Rape Case,” about a civilian college case.
 You should not forget the Duke University lacrosse case.
 Some of the same or similar facts and acts can be witnessed in some military cases.
 Here is my comparison.

 - Their accuser was automatically believed over the complaining witness.

 This is the mantra followed by military investigators, used as a reason not to challenge the report of crime or fully investigate.
-I have such a case right now.
+As a Virginia military sexual assault attorney, I have such a case right now.